CXFirst/job-interview/README.md

 For that part, you are free to choose any of the following providers to integrate the needed functions : `Google calculator` (*https://www.google.com/search?q=google+calculator*), `MathWay` (*https://www.mathway.com/fr/Calculus*), `calculator-online` (*https://calculator-online.net/fr/integral-calculator/*), `WolfRam Alpha` (*https://www.wolframalpha.com/*), `Mathdf` (*https://mathdf.com/int/*), `Dcode` (*https://www.dcode.fr/definite-integral*).

-You could choose two different third party provider for each step.
+You could choose two different third party providers for each step.

 ### Back

 The goal is to allow a user to view and replay any calculation and result he has done.
-Each user should be able to identify itself inside the calculator.
+Each user should be able to identify him.herself inside the calculator.
 But the loss of connectivity should not affect the use of the calculator, at least for the standard calculation mode.
 A user should be able to retrieve his history from any calculator on any computer from the moment he has been authenticated.

 For that part you are free to choose any of the following frameworks : `Symfony`, `Laravel`, `Ruby`, `Falcon`, `Django`.